Morey Amsterdam’s corset, a Christmas story

 “Vera married you,” said Liss.

 “That’s right, #1006.
-Right next to #1005, the suite belonging to Rosemarie and the soon to be voluptuous Morey Amsterdam.
+Right next to #1005, the suite belonging to Rose Marie and the soon to be voluptuous Morey Amsterdam.
 So anyway, up at #1005, Morey Amsterdam is handing out one dollar tips to the cab driver and the three bellboys at the front door when the elevator spits out this Texan who is now drinking from a bottle of Jim Beam.
 He’s followed by his own bellboy who is straining under the weight of the Texan’s luggage.
 Morey Amsterdam watches the Texan and the bellboy disappear into #1006, and when the two of them re-emerge the Texan tips the bellboy twenty-five cents, cheap bastard.
 For a moment, Morey Amsterdam’s and the Texan’s eyes meet, and the Texan says, ‘Merry Christmas, little feller.
 Saw you walking through the lobby, looked like yer little lady done bought out the whole city of New York.
 Hope she’s worth it.’
 When he said that last bit, he gave Morey Amsterdam a big wink.
 Amsterdam smirked and closed his door.
-‘Little fucking Jew,’ the Texan said and retired into #1006.”
+Then, ‘Little fucking Jew,’ the Texan said and retired into #1006.”

-David paused and sipped his cooling coffee.
+Okin paused and sipped his cooling coffee.

-“Then what happened,” Ethan asked.
+“Then what happened?”
+Ethan asked.

 “Time went by, my friend, and snow kept falling in ever increasing amounts and intensity, and if our POV remains the hall, nothing more than that happened.
 But, if we go into #1006, we see the Texan stripped down to his boxer shorts, tank top and overpriced socks reclining on the bed, gulping down his sipping whiskey and seemingly contemplating the incendiary possibilities of his odious smoke.
 Suddenly, he is struck by a thought.
 Where, he asks himself, does a guy get a dame in this town?
 He picks up the phone and gets the hotel switchboard.

-‘You know this town, Missy?’ the Texan asks.
+“‘You know this town, Missy?’ the Texan asks.

 “‘What do you need to know, sir?
 I’ll try to direct you.’